General rules for au pairs and hostfamilies in Europe.

 - One must offer free diet and lodging, pay the minimum wage / pocket allowance rate each month, and offer the au pair own room approved for residence at home

-- You must draw three compulsory insurance on the au pair
+- You must draw compulsory insurances for the au pair

-- If the au pair comes from a country outside the EU, the host family must pay for the flight both to and from Denmark
+- If the au pair comes from a country outside the EU, the host family must pay for the flight both both ways

 - In addition, both parties are required to enter into a written contract between the au pair and the host family